rossetti/KSLBook/docs/05-Chapter5.md

     // demonstrate capturing data to database with an observer val kslDatabaseObserver = KSLDatabaseObserver(model)
 ```
 This code creates an observer that accesses the simulation data after each replication and stores it within a database.
-The database will be stored within the `db` folder of the simulation output directory.
+The database will be stored within the `dbDir` folder of the simulation model's output directory.
 Note that if you execute **any** simulation that has the **same name**
 as a previously executed simulation then the previous database will be deleted and recreated.
 This might cause you to lose previous simulation results.
 This behavior is the default because generally, when you re-run your
 simulation you want the results of that run to be written into the
 database.
 However, it is possible to not overwrite the database and store additional experiments within the same database.
-To do this, get an instance of an existing KSL database before creating the `KSLDatabaseObserver.` In addition, by changing the name of the experiment associated with the model, then the results from different experiments can be stored in the `same` database.
+To do this, get an instance of an existing KSL database before creating the `KSLDatabaseObserver.` In addition, by changing the name of the experiment associated with the model, then the results from different experiments can be stored in the *same* database.
 This approach is useful when comparing results across simulation configurations.

 The database will have the table structure shown in Figure \@ref(fig:KSLDatabaseTables).